Are you curious about what to feed deer in the backyard?

 Second, keep in mind that feeding deer can alter their natural behavior.
 They may become less afraid of humans and more likely to venture into neighborhoods and yards in search of food.
 This can lead to increased conflict with people and property damage.
 Finally, remember that deer are capable of finding their own food.
 In most cases, they will not need our help to get through the winter months.

-So, should you feed deer in your backyard?
+So, should you feed white tailed deer in your backyard?
 The answer depends on your individual situation.

 What Should You Not Feed Deer?